Sougol/P4-exercise/exercises/forwarding/README.md

 port for the next hop.

 We will use the following topology for this exercise.
-It is a single pod of a fat-tree topology and henceforth referred to as pod-topo:
+It is a single pod of a fat-tree topology and is henceforth referred to as pod-topo:
 ![pod-topo](./pod-topo.png)

 ## The P4 Program